pixielabs/handbook/03-project-delivery/04-tools.md

 See 'Sprinting' in our [Tools for teamwork](../01-working-at-pixie-labs/08-tools.md) guide for more detail on how we use Pivotal Tracker.

-## GitHub Actions
+## Semaphore
-We use [GitHub Actions](https://github.com/features/actions) for continuous integration.
+We use [Semaphore](https://semaphoreci.com) for continuous integration.
 It can also be used for continuous deployment, but usually Heroku takes care of that.

-GitHub Actions doesn't charge per seat, only for build time.
+Semaphore is great because it has straightforward syntax, a good UI, and support for scaling up available resources.
+A fast build equals fast development.

+Some older projects are still running on GitHub Actions which is OK, but new projects should use Semaphore where possible.

+For projects that would benefit from lots of test parallelism, we use [Knapsack Pro](https://knapsackpro.com) to efficient queue up parallel builds.
+We've had lots of success combining Semaphore with Knapsack Pro.

 ## Codecov
 [Codecov](https://codecov.io/) automatically reports code coverage on pull